What is Genetic Testing?

 - or find a variant of uncertain clinical significance

-Cancer cannot be inherited but cancer risk can.
+You cannot inherited cancer but cancer risk can be inherited.
 That's why cancers can run together in some families.

-If the mutation detected via genetic testing causes more than one type of cancer or tumour, it's referred to as a Hereditary Cancer Syndrome.
+Hereditary Cancer syndromes occur due to inherited mistakes in key genes.
 The cancer risk over a lifetime may be high and the cancers often occur at a younger age.

-If you think that describes your family, read more about family history assessment or have a look at our Genes section to read about specific genes and the Hereditary Cancer syndromes they are associated with.
+If you think that describes your family, read more about family history assessment or have a look at our Genes section to read about specific genes mutations and the Hereditary Cancer syndromes they cause.

-Predictive testing looks for a specific mutation (also known as a pathogenic variant) in a high risk gene.
-It's a “yes or no” kind of test: either the mutation found in a blood relative is also present in you or it’s not.
+Predictive testing looks for a specific mutation (also known as a pathogenic variant) in a gene.
+It's a “yes or no” kind of test: either that mutation is present in you or it’s not.

 The mutation detected is often referred to as a familial mutation, meaning the genetic change found in that particular family.